Super Bowl LII

-Several records were set during Super Bowl LII, including most yards gained in an NFL game by both teams combined (1,151) and fewest punts from both teams in a Super Bowl (one).
-The game was settled after the Eagles converted a fumble recovery deep within Patriots territory to a field goal with 1:05 remaining to extend their lead to eight points, and Brady's Hail Mary pass fell incomplete as time expired.
+Several records were set during Super Bowl LII, including most yards gained in any NFL game by both teams combined (1,151) and fewest punts from both teams in a Super Bowl (one); the Patriots also set the record for the fewest punts by a team in a Super Bowl.
+The game was settled after the Eagles converted a fumble recovery deep within Patriots territory leading to a field goal with 1:05 remaining to extend their lead to eight points, and Brady's Hail Mary pass fell incomplete as time expired.
 Foles, who completed 28 of 43 pass attempts for 373 yards and three touchdowns with one interception, and also caught a one-yard touchdown pass on a trick play, was named Super Bowl MVP.
-Foles' touchdown catch later became known as the Philly Special and joined NFL lore alongside his unexpected performance.

-With the loss, the Patriots became the fifth defending Super Bowl champions to lose in the following year's title game, after the 1978 Dallas Cowboys, the 1983 Washington Redskins, the 1997 Green Bay Packers, and the 2014 Seattle Seahawks, and would be followed by the 2020 Kansas City Chiefs.
+The Patriots’ loss made them the fifth defending Super Bowl champions to lose the next year's title game, after the 1978 Dallas Cowboys, the 1983 Washington Redskins, the 1997 Green Bay Packers, and the 2014 Seattle Seahawks.
+They were later joined by the 2020 and 2024 Kansas City Chiefs.

-The broadcast of the game on NBC had the smallest Super Bowl audience in nine years, with an average of 103.4 million viewers.
-Average television viewership for the halftime show, headlined by Justin Timberlake, was 106.6 million American television viewers, 9 percent less than the previous year.
-This was the most recent Super Bowl to date where both teams attained at least one score each quarter until 2023, a Super Bowl which also involved the Eagles.
-The game is also considered one of the greatest Super Bowl games of all time.
+Retrospectively, Super Bowl LII is considered among the greatest ever played, with the Eagles' performance being regarded as highly influential in professional football in the years that followed.
+Foles' touchdown catch, nicknamed the "Philly Special", is often remembered as one of the greatest play-calls of all time.
+However, the broadcast's viewership on NBC had the smallest Super Bowl audience since Super Bowl XLIII nine years earlier at 103.4 million viewers, while the halftime show, headlined by Justin Timberlake, was 106.6 million American television viewers, 9% less than the previous year's.
+Viewership for both would continue to shrink the following year.